Information security - Experiencedbased master´s degree, 3 years, Gjøvik

 - Online-supported teaching

-- No tuition fees, only semester fees (for spring 2019, the semester fee is NOK 580)
+- No tuition fees, only semester fees (for the spring semester 2020, the semester fee is NOK 580)

-To enter the study programme, applicants must have a relevant bachelor degree with a grade point average of at least C, and at least two years of relevant work experience.
+To be admitted to the programme of study, applicants must have a relevant bachelor’s degree with a grade point average of at least C, and at least two years of relevant work experience.
+How to apply and details of admission requirements.

-Graduates will be qualified to work as ICT and critical infrastructure providers, Cooperate-forensic investigators and incident responders, Law enforcement, National security and defense.
+Graduates will be qualified to work as ICT and critical infrastructure providers, corporate forensic investigators and incident responders, as well as for positions in the fileds of law enforcement, national security and defence.
+What can you work with?

-Recommended optional fields of study (designed through choice of elective courses):
+Recommended optional fields of study (offered through elective courses):

 - Digital Forensics and Cybercrime Investigation